 Children and young people hear about Generation CashBack opportunities primarily through their youth groups.
-These would be explained to them by an LDO from Generation CashBack, or a youth worker at their group.
+These would be explained to them by a DO from Generation CashBack, or a youth worker at their group.
 Young people can choose whether or not they want to engage with Generation CashBack opportunities using the information available to them.

 There are case studies and reports available on the Youth Scotland website that are presented in a clear, user-friendly and visual way.
 There are also films and animations about the CashBack for Communities project on the Youth Scotland website, and the CashBack for Communities website.
+To develop a Young Persons Version of the CRWIA, we facilitated an interactive session with young people.
+The session used discussion, games, drawing, and rapid idea generation to explore how best to present information in an engaging and accessible way and how our existing CRWIA could be improved.
+Furthermore, we explored how the group would go about assessing the impact that the activities they do in their own youth groups would have on children's rights.
+The Young Persons Version is now available on the Youth Scotland website as of Feb 2025.